WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2025-03-13-article-successful-with-net-aspire.md

 description: Streamline .NET dev!
 Aspire simplifies complex apps, offering tools for dev/debugging distributed systems.
 Discover core features now!
 ---

-My article, "Successfully with .NET Aspire: Core Features for Effective Software Development," is now out in the March 2025 issue of the German "windows .developer" magazine.
+My article, "Successful with .NET Aspire: Core Features for Effective Software Development," is now out in the March 2025 issue of the German "windows .developer" magazine.
 I am especially excited that it was featured on the cover page!

 The article is available <a href="https://entwickler.de/dotnet/dotnet-aspire-effektiv-nutzen" target="_blank" rel="noopener noreferrer">online</a>, but please note that it is in German and requires a subscription to access.